Effective Cities, Happy Citizens: Bhutan’s National Urban Development Strategy

 As an example of this new spatial framework, plans are underway to develop the town of Gelephu on the southern border with India as a major national city and an important regional centre, with a second airport, railway links, a major industrial park, and a dry port.
 Gelephu will be linked to other regional growth centres by considerably improving road connectivity, including upgrading the Gelephu-Trongsa and Gelephu-Wangdue highways and constructing the Southern East-West National Highway.
 All of these measures are being implemented with minimal disruptions to natural and cultural heritage.

-Sustainability Through Adaptation
+Sustainable Through Adaptation

 The key lesson learned from the Bhutan experience was the critical importance of adapting development efforts to local philosophies.
 Because happiness and environmental conservation are core elements of every policy in Bhutan, the strategies had to adopt these as their overreaching goal.
 This led to a broad acceptance among political institutions and civil society.